Last Updated on June 19, 2021 by Nancie

 I have to say upfront that I am no gardening expert.
 When Jim and I bought our property back in 1984, we enthusiastically dove into working in the yard.
 We got a few projects done.
 But within a few years we were busy with kids and work and the yard became a low priority.
 If something wasn’t almost maintenance free it didn’t survive the decades since.

-Low Maintenance & Native Plants
+Low Maintenance and Native Plants

-So my goals have to be realistic.
+So my goals have had to be realistic.
 While we have more time for the yard these days, we’d still rather be out birding on the weekend than digging in the yard or trimming or weeding.
 So goal number one is LOW MAINTENANCE.

 Researching it, it turns out that the best way to accomplish this is also the best way to create habitat for birds and other critters.
 Use native plants that are naturally adapted for your area, soil conditions and light levels.
 That way, they are more likely to thrive and they’ll do it with less attention.
 That is my kind of gardening!